 - 50K cutoff is 12-hours

-- There is an 8 hour (by 2:00 PM) cut off when reaching station #8 the second time at approximately mile 22.5 mark.
+- There is an 7-hour (by 2:00 PM) cut off when reaching station #8 the second time at approximately mile 22.5 mark.

 Yes.
 The course will be clearly marked using a combination of colored flagging tape and directional signs at key turning points.
 The flagging tape colors will correspond to the course loop colors and BIB colors to match the respective distance being run.
 Study the course map for your distance and watch the fly-through video to best prepare for an awesome race!